|Country:||United Kingdom (UK)|

 Admiral hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Admiral Hops
+Origin and Geneology of the Admiral Hop

 The Admiral hop is a cross between Challenger and Northdown.
 It was bred by Wye College and released in 1998.

 Admiral is a bittering hop that is commonly used only to bitter the beer during brewing, and not for too much flavor and aromas.

 Admiral hops have aroma descriptors that include pleasant, resinous hop aroma with hints of citrus (orange) and herbal flavors.
 Its mild aroma characteristics make it suitable for late-hopping and dry hopping applications in combination with other varieties.

 Brewing Values for Admiral Hops